FyreByrd/Battleship_In_CMD/README.md

 # Battleship_In_CMD
+## I am currently in the process of refactoring the entire project so that it runs better and is more easily decipherable
 A version of the classic game "Battleship" that is playable in the command line.

 The purpose of this project is to test my coding abilities and learn Python